Robert Plant: Lyrics

 Plant began writing song lyrics with Led Zeppelin during the making of Led Zeppelin II in 1969.
 According to Jimmy Page:

 The most important thing about Led Zeppelin II is that up to that point I'd contributed lyrics.
 Robert hadn't written before, and it took a lot of ribbing to get him into writing, which was funny.
 And then, on the second LP, he wrote the words of Thank You.
 He said, "I'd like to have a crack at this and write it for my wife."

 Plant's lyrics with Led Zeppelin were often mystical, philosophical and spiritual, alluding to events in classical and Norse mythology, such as "Immigrant Song", which refers to Valhalla and Viking conquests.
 However, the song "No Quarter" is often misunderstood to refer to the god Thor; the song actually refers to Mount Thor (which is named after the god).
 Another example is "The Rain Song".

-Plant was influenced by J. R. R. Tolkien, whose book series inspired lyrics in some early Led Zeppelin songs.
+Plant was influenced by the English writer and philologist J. R. R. Tolkien, whose book series inspired lyrics in some early Led Zeppelin songs.
 Most notably, "The Battle of Evermore", "Misty Mountain Hop", "No Quarter", "Ramble On" and "Over the Hills and Far Away" contain verses referencing Tolkien's The Lord of the Rings and The Hobbit.
 Conversely, Plant sometimes used more straightforward blues themes dealing with sex, as in "The Lemon Song", "Trampled Under Foot" about giving in to sexual temptation, and "Black Dog" narrated by a man obsessed with a woman.